 In macro-economics, we find a long history of the externalities debate.
 The definition of externalities which is commonly used refers to "situations when the effect of production or consumption of goods and services imposes costs or benefits on others which are not reflected in the prices charged for the goods and services being provided" (OECD Directorate for Financial, Fiscal and Enterprise Affairs, 1993).
-This is directed towards one primary feature of externalities, that is, that one entity's action (a production facility polluting the air) directly or indirectly changes the options available to other entities (the neighborhood of that facility) - or, as an example of a positive externality, the effects which may arise from the construction of a road on housing, commercial development, tourism, etc. Another feature is the issue of burdening the entity which causes a negative effect (or providing benefits to an entity which causes a positive effect), and a third feature is that property rights cannot be clearly assigned (which causes the main obstacle for properly burdening a cost or crediting a benefit).
+This is directed toward one primary feature of externalities, i.e. that one entity's action (a production facility polluting the air) directly or indirectly changes the options available to other entities (the neighborhood of that facility) - or, as an example of a positive externality, the effects which may arise from the construction of a road on housing, commercial development, tourism, etc. Another feature is the issue of burdening the entity which exerts a negative effect (or providing benefits to an entity which exerts a positive effect), and a third feature is that property rights cannot be clearly assigned (which causes the main obstacle for properly burdening a cost or crediting a benefit).

-The subject of externality valuation and externality pricing has been extensively researched for example through the EU funded ExternE series (European Commission, 2005).
+The subject of externality valuation and externality pricing has been extensively researched e.g., through the EU-funded ExternE series (European Commission, 2005).
 There is, however, no globally acknowledged framework (Ricci, 2010).
-Most of the methodological approaches are versed towards 'punishing' the businesses for damages they cause and thus 'internalising' the cost for specific, but isolated, externalities or towards valuing aggregate externalities and then allocating their proportionate cost to businesses (Shioji, 2001).
-What is calculated, in principle, is the monetary value of the effects generated by a definite externality, like, for example carbon emissions.
-And if ever aggregate externalities are considered, like, for example alternative use of lands, the valuation is reduced to either costs and benefits of a given land use option, or to assessing thresholds for the carrying capacity of land in terms of absorption of specific negative impacts associated for example to the growing of specific crops, etc. The traditional calculation uses estimates of prices based on people's willingness to pay for a given environmental benefit or willingness to accept compensation for a given nuisance level ('stated preference methods', Carson, 2000).
-Still, there are attempts to outperform those techniques by new attempts which comprise Input/Output Accounting and Strategic Assessment (Johnson and Bourguignon, 2006; Ricci, 2010) and would thus be closer to the methods applied in the world of business.
+Most of the methodological approaches are versed toward "punishing" the businesses for damages they cause and thus "internalizing" the cost for specific, but isolated, externalities or toward valuing aggregate externalities and then allocating their proportionate cost to businesses (Shioji, 2001).
+What is calculated, in principle, is the monetary value of the effects generated by a definite externality, like, e.g., carbon emissions and if ever aggregate externalities are considered, like, e.g., alternative use of lands, the valuation is reduced to either costs and benefits of a given land use option, or to assessing thresholds for the carrying capacity of land in terms of absorption of specific negative impacts associated e.g., to the growing of specific crops, etc. The traditional calculation uses estimates of prices based on people's willingness to pay for a given environmental benefit or willingness to accept compensation for a given nuisance level ("stated preference methods", Carson, 2000).
+Still, there are attempts to outperform those techniques by new attempts which comprise Input-Output Accounting and Strategic Assessment (Ricci, 2010, Johnson and Bourguignon, 2006) and would thus be closer to the methods applied in the world of business.
 But the main stumbling block remains the dilemma of valuation.
 So what would a business-level approach look like?

-The business accountant, when she or he knows the cost of an input item, will be able to capitalise and thus arrive at the capital value - provided he can apply an appropriate rate of interest.
+The business accountant, when she or he knows the cost of an input item, will be able to capitalize and thus arrive at the capital value - provided he can apply an appropriate rate of interest.
 So why not transfer this to the cost of externalities and thus arrive at their value?
 In this context, Figge and Hahn (2004) draw from the notion that the average value created by any form of capital in a market can be seen as its opportunity cost.
 The opportunity cost of different forms of capital thus corresponds to the efficiency of the use of these different forms of capital on the level of a benchmark.
-When this benchmark is the economy of a country, then this value corresponds to the Net Domestic Product (NDP).
-The spread between the use of capital in the overall economy and its alternative use in a business 'Value-Spread' (VS) would be (Figge and Hahn, 2005):
+When this benchmark is the economy of a country, this value corresponds to the net domestic product (NDP).
+The spread between the use of capital in the overall economy and its alternative use in a business "value spread" would be (Figge and Hahn, 2005):